joereynolds/what-to-code/README.md

 ### Local, interactive (desktop / command-line)

+- A gui to manage various apache things and that's not based around cPanel (eww).
+You should be able to
+  - Manage subdomains (create, remove etc...)
+  - Manage document roots
+  - Other stuff...?

 - A desktop app that is basically just an input box where you enter a JIRA ticket and it'll open up the URL for you.
 If it's a project ticket, it'll open up the pull request page instead.

 - A desktop app which logs the time of each application that you view. i.e. it'll give you a breakdown of the total time spent on each program.